thin-edge/thin-edge.io/docs/src/extend/firmware-management/building-image/yocto/tutorial.md

 ## Tips

 This section contains general tips which can be helpful whilst either getting things setup, or what to do when you encounter an error.

-### Building on MacOS Apple Silicon

-If you are trying to build on a MacOS Apple Silicon computer, then you will have to create a Virtual Machine (e.g. [UTM](https://mac.getutm.app/), [lima](https://github.com/lima-vm/lima) or equivalents).

-* Ubuntu 20.04 (headless variant is enough)
-* Don't use CPU emulation, use the native `aarch64` option, otherwise your builds will be even slower!

 ### Unexpected/cryptic build errors